Oculus Rift S Review

 The Rift S is one of our all-time favorite VR headsets and the product that we would recommend first to most people, especially anyone looking for the best of the best.
 The lack of external sensors makes it a breeze to set up and almost as user-friendly as a standalone or mobile VR headset.

-Our first set of tests focused on how much interactivity each of these headsets provides you with when it comes to your VR experiences, which is responsible for 35% of the final score for each product.
+Our first set of tests focused on how much interactivity each of these headsets provides you with when it comes to your VR experiences.
 Scores for this metric are based on things like the accuracy of the motion tracking, the device interface, and any limitations on the size of the room.
 The Rift S did quite well in this series of assessments, scoring close to the top of the group.

 When it came to the motion tracking of the Rift S, it initially got off to a bit of a rough start.
 The cameras seemed a little glitchy and the screen kept blacking out whenever it tugged slightly on the cable but all of these problems abated as soon as we added some strain relief to the tether with some cable ties.
 After that, we were quite impressed with the accuracy of the motion tracking.
 The tracking of your position while wearing the headset is essentially perfect but the hand controllers did have the occasional issue.